Icons of St. Francis and St. Clare grace the chapel at Franciscan Retreats

 The icons were commissioned by Bro.
 Bob Roddy, OFM Conv., Director of Franciscan Retreats and the icon Writer (“writer” is the term that is used for the artist who creates the icon) is Sister Paula Howard, OSB, a Benedictine from St. Scholastica Monastery in Atchison, Kansas.

-At the bottom of this page is a slideshow that illustrates the process of the creation of the icons.
 Sister Laura Haug, OSB, prepares the boards for Sister Paula to work on.
 Sister Paula, transfers an outline of the images using tracing paper.
 With a great deal of time and care, Sister Paula will refine the images to their finished state.
 (An interesting note, Sister Paula had written another icon of St. Francis for person who owned a bird sanctuary.
 This gentleman researched the types of birds that would have been indigenous to the Umbrian region of Italy where St. Francis lived.
 Sister Paula relied on her work on the previous icon for the icon for Franciscan Retreats.)

 by Sister Paula Howard, OSB